Policy last updated

 This may include removing the adult from child-connected and child-related work pending investigation.
 Failure to do so may be a criminal offence.

-Schools should contact the Employee Conduct Branch on 03 7022 0005 for advice before removing a person from child connected or child related work.
+Schools should contact the Conduct and Integrity Division on 03 7034 6768 for advice before removing a person from child connected or child related work.

 The obligation to protect a child applies to any staff member in a position of authority (for example principals, assistant principals and campus principals).